-Android users can now be thankful to the Truecaller app for one more reason, with the app having ushered in the feature to allow voice calls over WiFi and mobile data.
-While calling over celluloid network was the only feature Truecaller had been allowing before, albeit with the ability to id the caller simultaneously, its latest feature will allow Android users to place calls even when celluloid network is unavailable but an active WiFi connection is.
+Android users can now be thankful to the Truecaller app for one more reason: the app has ushered in the feature to allow voice calls over WiFi and mobile data.
+While calling over the celluloid network was the only feature Truecaller had been allowing before, albeit with the ability to id the caller simultaneously, its latest feature will allow Android users to place calls even when the celluloid network is unavailable but an active WiFi connection is.

 The latest feature brings Truecaller to par with other voice calling apps like Google Duo and WhatsApp, making it another prominent VoIP app.
 To place a call using the internet, users will have to open the Truecaller app, tap on the dialer to select the contact to be called, and select ‘Audio.’